GraphAlchemist/Alchemy/site/app/docs/_documentation/Annotated-Source.md

             @drawing = {}
             @editor = {}
             @log = {}
+            @currentRelationshipTypes = {}
             @state =
                 "interactions": "default"
                 "layout": "default"
-                "filters":
-                    "edges": {}
-                    "nodes": {}

-            # node and edge internals...
-It is unadvised to access internals
+            # node and edge internals
+            # It is unadvised to access internals directly.
-            # directly.
-Use, alchemy.get.nodes or alchemy.get.edges
+            # Use alchemy.get.nodes() or alchemy.get.edges() instead.

+            # alchemy._nodes stores a node object as the value with the unique
+            # id specified in the GraphJSON.
             @_nodes = {}

             # alchemy._edges stores an array of edges under every unique id.